duckinator/meep/README.markdown

 ```

 * Ruby sees a continuation of the string literal.
-* C sees the ending of the continued single-line comment.
+* C sees the ending of the continued one-line comment.
 * PHP sees a continuation of the multi-line comment, followed by the `function` keyword, and a one-line comment.
-* JavaScript sees an importing of the `print` function as `print()`, followed by an empty multi-line comment, followed by the function keyword, followed by a single-line comment.
+* JavaScript sees an importing of the `print` function as `print()`, followed by an empty multi-line comment, followed by the function keyword, followed by a one-line comment.

 ```
 main(){printf("\x08\x08\x08Hello, world!\n");}